rudedude693/FSA_devops/README.md

 Done!
 If you visit your GitHub repository page, you should see the exact same directory structure and contents as you do in your Vocareum environment.
 The script has set up a local git repository with large file tracking enabled, connected it to your remote repository on GitHub and cached your credentials in local memory for this session.
 Phew!
 You can now use git and GitHub normally from within this Vocareum session.

-When you are done working, before you log out of Vocareum, commit and push your work to GitHub.
+When you are done working, before you log out of Vocareum, commit and push your work to GitHub:

 ```text
 git add .